U.S. scrambles to clear egg exports to bird flu-hit Korea

-The two sides are negotiating over terms of potential shipments after South Korea lifted a ban on imports of U.S. table eggs that it imposed when the United States grappled with its own bout of bird flu last year, according to the U.S. Department of Agriculture.
+South Korea banned imports of U.S. table eggs last year after the United States grappled with its own bout of bird flu.

-If an agreement is reached, U.S. shipments could bring some relief to South Koreans who have faced soaring egg prices and rationing since the outbreak there began last month.
+If a new agreement is reached, U.S. shipments could bring some relief to South Koreans who have faced soaring egg prices and rationing since the outbreak there began last month.

 The egg shipments also would help U.S. farmers cope with an oversupply that is depressing prices.